jonnycodd99/dl_final_project/README.md

 NDVI scale due to the drought policies, supporting the hy- pothesis that severe irrigation limits would negatively impact vegetation.
-This finding highlights the adverse short term effects of the 2024 drought policies on vegetation in Catalo- nia.
+This finding highlights the adverse short term effects of the 2024 drought policies on vegetation in Catalonia.
 With our project we hope to provide valuable insights for future drought management strategies in Mediterranean climates.